SehunB-QA/TDL-Assignment/README.md

 ```
 http://localhost:9094/h2-console/
 ```
 Just press the test connection button to assure you have a connection, then proceed to press the connect button.
 After a short wait, you should be able to see two entities Tasks & ToDoList, where you can see all the table fields and such.
-This acts as your database, and will store infomation for the duration of the jar file.
+This acts as your database, and will store infomation for the duration of running the jar/WAR file.

 You can visit this url